-(e) Brief Notes on Other Monitoring Measurements and Future Needs

-We are in the process of coordinating the monitoring at each of the five CEMP sites.
-Mushroom production is being estimated at Kluane and Whitehorse and we hope to expand coverage to all CEMP sites in 2009.
-Soapberries are a favorite food of grizzly bears, and are being counted at Kluane and we will evaluate the feasibility of expanding these counts to the other four CEMP areas in 2009.
-Red squirrel numbers have been studied extensively at Kluane for years by Stan Boutin's group, and we are evaluating the possibility of using call counts and midden counts as indices on the other CEMP sites in 2009.
-Snow track counts in winter for large predators are being done at Kluane and Mayo, and we hope to have them operational at all CEMP sites in 2009-2010.
+(f) Brief Notes on Other Monitoring Measurements and Future Needs have been studied extensively at Kluane for years by Stan Boutin's group, and we are evaluating the possibility of using call counts as indices on the other CEMP sites in 2010.
+Snow track counts in winter for mammalian predators are being done at Kluane and Mayo, and we started them at all CEMP sites in 2009-2010.
 Bird surveys in the Yukon are being done by other groups, but we would like to coordinate owl survey counts with the BC Owl Survey in future years to get coverage at all CEMP sites.